BenjaminRocco/Capstone_Project/README.md

 `Documentation`

 ### streamlit_script.py
-Initial Streamlit application script

-### streamlit_script_expand.py
-Final iteration of Streamlit application script - Deployment Version
+Final iteration of Streamlit application script - Tendency Towards Bias Scoring App - Initial Deployment Version.

-### model_11%%%
+### model_11_72test.h5
-Long Short Term Memory (LSTM) Neural Network (NN) models
+Long Short Term Memory (LSTM) Neural Network (NN) model.

 ### required_libraries_packages.txt
-Contains all required packages and libraries
+Contains all required packages and libraries to run project.

+### requirements.txt
+Text document that includes libraries and packages within `streamlit_script.py` - necessary for all streamlit app deployments.

 ## 1. Problem Statement
-- How can bias be identified from political news posts by utilizing convolutional neural networks with natural language processing methods?
+- How can bias and sentiment be identified from abstracts and headlines of news articles by utilizing natural language processing, neural networks, and sentiment analyzers?
 - Efficacy will be evaluated based on performance, error metrics, sentiment analysis and recommendations and guidance will be offered.
 - Interested parties in this research include political party affiliates, media outlets, psychologistics and sociologists, and others intrigued by the phenomenon of media influence upon societal thought processes.

-### We present a novel method for determining bias within abstracts/headlines of online articles, label these articles based on relative bias levels, and use these labels to train a neural network model capable of upscaling this labeling process.
+### We present novel methods for determining bias within abstracts/headlines of online articles, label these articles based on relative bias levels, and harness these labels to train a neural network model capable of upscaling this labeling process.
 Next, we create a custom sentiment analyzer and validate the performance of this analyzer by comparing it to a Valence Aware Dictionary and sEntiment Reasoner (VADER sentiment analyzer) built by a team of professionals.
+Our processing and analyzing tools are packaged together and available over our Streamlit App titled: Tendency Towards Bias Scoring App.
+This app runs using our Bias Estimator and Analyzer of Sentiment Tendency (BEAST) Engine.
 The results of this project will provide the groundwork for future efforts towards understanding bias and sentiment analysis in language processing frameworks.

+### Link Here:

 ## 2. Dataset(s)
 - Data will consist of article abstracts and headlines from The New York Times (NYT).
 - These will be imported and converted to `Pandas` DataFrames and edited for content.
-- Cleaning and transformation steps will include utilizing Regular Expressions to make the data conform to standards outlined in greater detail within the project notebook.
+- Cleaning and transformation steps will include utilizing Regular Expressions to ensure that the data conform to standards outlined in greater detail within the project notebook.
 - The results of this analysis will serve as input for basic `NLP` models prior to serving as input for more advanced neural network models.

 ## 3. Modeling

 Part I.
 - First, a binary classification model will identify whether or not the abstracts and articles came from an `Opinion` piece or other (1 for `Opinion` and 0 for `other`, all other section names).

-- Input features for classification model: Abstract and headline texts.
+- Input features for classification model: Abstract and Headline texts.
 - Output features for classification model: (1 for `Opinion` and 0 for `other`, all other section names).
+Model efficacy is evaluated within notebook (see end of `CleaningEDA_ClassModeling.ipynb` for chosen model implemented in Streamlit app).

   Part II.

-- Bias scores typical of these modeling projects will be utilized to evaluate the abstracts and headlines for the `Opinion` articles (Cohen Kappa Score generated with Snorkel labeling functions).
+- Bias scores typical of these modeling projects will be utilized to evaluate the abstracts and headlines for the `Opinion` articles (Cohen Kappa Score generated with help from insights gained from Snorkel labeling functions).
+After label functions are assessed using Snorkel's built-in metrics, these labeling functions are included in a weighted linear function for labeling abstract/headline concatenated pairs for further neural network modeling.
 Please see documents for more detailed explanation.

   Part III.
-- Neural Network portion.
-Model with Long Short Term Memory (LSTM) categorical model, derive sentiment analyzer and compare it with professional VADER sentiment analyzer for performance.
+- Model with Long Short Term Memory (LSTM) categorical neural network model, derive sentiment analyzer and compare it with professional VADER sentiment analyzer for performance.
+Word2Vec, Continuous-Bag-Of-Words, and Skip Gram as well as Cosine Similarity are utilized to gain further insights regarding abstract/headline couplings.
+When we find words that are commonly associated within biased frameworks, we choose these words for labeling functions and go back to Part II for another iteration of labeling functions including these words, survey the Snorkel metrics to see how these performed, and include these words in a new labeling function for another iteration.
+This outlines the entire development pipeline process for the project.

 ## 4. Noteworthy Observations
 - The benefits of `NLP` models are that they are not computationally expensive compared with their `NN` counterparts.
 The drawbacks are that they might not contain as many insights as the latter more complex models.